tskiranmayee/DataTrailBlazer.github.io/README.md

 # Trail Blazed
- This website will help with all the skills required for aspirining Data Engineers from begineer to expert.
+ This website will help with all the skills required for aspiring Data Engineers from begineer to expert.
 <br>

 ## Author